Gallardoguy/Anti-Derivative_Digital-Distortion/README.md

 ## Goal / Problem Statement

-There a few main goals I had in mind with this project.
+There are a few main goals I had in mind with this project.
 The first was improving the severe noise compared to my last pedal.
 The second was designing and implementing my own digital filters.
 This means no external signal processing libraries.
 The third was to make a pedal that was a master of one rather than a jack of all trades.

 This was so I could improve my own understanding of DSP and filter design, but also to practice anti-aliasing techniques to improve noise performance.
 I also thought this would be a good opportunity to make this a dedicated distortion pedal since the EQ
 / tone stack / filtering is basically the only thing that sets two distortion pedals apart.
 There were other small improvements I also wanted to make such as a way to bypass quantization, anti-aliasing filters on the input and output, and codec input voltage protection.